 The new Conversational Editor offers a simplified way of building rich conversations based on external data sources in two steps: link an external data source to the Bold360 ai Console and design a conversational business logic on top of it.
 The new process requires minimal to no technical expertise, depending on the complexity of the conversation.

-To create a conversational article based on a CSV spreadsheet, you must do the following:
+To create a conversational article based on a CSV spreadsheet or a JSON file, you must do the following:

 - Task 2: Create an entity in Bold360 ai

 - Task 3: Create an article that references the entity

 Task 1: Create dynamic content for your conversational article

 If you have a CSV file

 Decide what you want to provide as dynamic content and create a CSV sheet with the information.

 - With a CSV editor, such as Google Sheets, create a new spreadsheet and name it, for example as CARS.

 - Enter your data with one property per column.
 For example, TYPE, MODEL, COLOR, BRANCH.

 Note: The column headers will serve as questions (which you can phrase later) and the data you enter in the spreadsheet will be displayed as potential answers to those questions.